Client Tested Methods to Show ROI from Your SEO Work

 Why You Need a Tracking Plan

-If you don’t have a solid tracking plan in place, you might get stuck on one of the aforementioned client questions or even worse you could lose the faith of your client by not being able to speak to the value you are providing them.
+If you don’t have a solid tracking plan in place, you might get stuck on one of the aforementioned client questions, or even worse, you could lose your client’s faith by not being able to speak to the value you are providing them.
 That is never good.

 In other cases, you might find yourself talking to a CEO or owner that doesn’t have much time for your explanations.
 When that happens, you need to be able to boil down what you are saying to make sense on their level.
 Usually, that involves speaking in terms of monetary gains.

 Now let’s explore a few methods of showing value in your SEO work to hopefully help you mitigate bad client experiences.